jpsteil/grid_tutorial/docs/advanced_search.md

 ```

 Play around, test different search values.
-All previous grid features are still in tact.
+All previous grid features are still intact.
 When you edit or view details of a record, and then return to the grid, the grid remembers your search criteria and your current page.

 We'll continue by adding another field to our search form.